kmotke/kmotke/README.md

 ### Hi there 👋, Kshitij Motke
 #### I am the Designer who can make your logo bigger 😉
-![I am the Designer who can make your logo bigger 😉]

 I am a Software Engineer Passionate about Designing and Learning to code.

 - 🔭 I’m currently working on Intern On some amazing projects